 But King is comfortable competing against men because she's been doing it for most of her professional life.
 After earning her degree in marketing from Sam Houston State University, Leslie determined that she wanted to earn \$1000 a month and be able to set her own hours.
 Her dad encouraged her to look to the oil fields for opportunity.
-With two job offers, she joined IMCO which was a division of Halliburton., in September 1979 where she was one of 10 women among a couple of thousand men on the payroll.
-She also sold recycled pipe thread protectors for a while and worked as a restaurant management trainee for Marriott Hotels for two years.
+With two job offers, she joined Haliburton in September